jessical97/Ingegneria-del-software-2/web-application/doc/INSTALL.md

 * **Database creation:**

-   For create the database you need to connect to mysql instance by a mysql client create a database and a user with CRUD on rows and tables privileges.
+   For create the database you need to connect to MySQL instance by a mysql client create a database and a user with CRUD on rows and tables privileges.
 The value into configuration file need to be edit

 * **Database initialization:**